AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

   * e.g. `ts/JavaScript` `ts/Python`

 <div class="alert alert-info" markdown="1">
-* There can be a maximum of 3 tags and tech stacks each, per contact.
+ℹ️ There can be a maximum of 3 tags and tech stacks each, per contact.
 </div>

 <div class="alert alert-warning" markdown="1">
-* Contacts will be considered the same if they share the same names or GitHub usernames.
+⚠️ Contacts will be considered the same if they share the same names or GitHub usernames.
    Please ensure that you are not adding duplicate contacts.
 </div>

 Examples: